andrew-fellowes/project-four-testing-ovarian-cancer/README.md

 <p>Findings on Neural Netowrk</p>

-<p>The Neural Network model seemd unstable.
-Manual optimisation led to what seemed like a reasonable resilt, with low loss and hgih accuracy, but this is contradicted byt eh results of the hyperperameter auto tuner, which had high accuracy but overly high loss.
+<p>The Neural Network model seemed unstable.
+Manual optimisation led to what seemed like a reasonable result, with low loss and high accuracy, but this is contradicted by the results of the hyperperameter auto tuner, which had high accuracy but overly high loss.
 This is indicative of the fact that the sample size of the data set was far too small to make this an effective model.
-Additionally, the indcidence of disagreements between the SOPHiA model and the Myriad model is very small, at approximately 7% of the sample size, meaning that the training data is also unbalanced, with a very large amount of true positives and negatives, but only a small number of false positives and negatives.
+Additionally, the incidence of disagreements between the SOPHiA model and the Myriad model is very small, at approximately 7% of the sample size, meaning that the training data is also unbalanced, with a very large amount of true positives and negatives, but only a small number of false positives and negatives.
 This led to the conclusion that the small dataset probably led to overfitting and a model that would not adapt well to testing unseen data.</p>

 <p>As a result a second model was employed: A Random Forest Model.</p>

 <h2>Random Forest</h2>
-[To Be Completed]
+<h3>Steps taken within the code:</h3><ul>
+<li>The <i>Preprocess_data_ for_Random_Forest_Model_Training.ipynb</i> notebook performs cleaning of raw data for input to the model by dropping redundant features, removeing placeholders, casting values to numeric, one-hot encoding categorical features, and imputing missing values.</li>
+<li><i>The Train_Random_Forest_with_Cross-Validation.ipynb</i> notebook creates the random forest model, produces a confusion matrix, classification report, important features list, and saves the model in pickle format for re-use.
+Rather than employing a standard hold-out validation for the random forest, we employed K-fold cross-validation as this makes more efficient use of our small training dataset.
+<li>We also visualised the high dimensional feature set in a UMAP plot.
+UMAP UMAP (Uniform Manifold Approximation and Projection) is a fast general purpose dimension reduction algorithm like PCA that can handle large, high dimensional and sparse datasets.
+Colouring the points by model prediction reveals that no single dimension is associated with predicted disagreement.</li></ul>
+<p><b>Random Forest Predictions</b></p>
+<li>When we applied our random forest model to our naive dataset, it predicted 100% of the samples should be in agreement with a Myriad myChoice result, whereas our optimised neural network model predicted 21% would be in disagreement and 79% in agreement.
+We do not know the truth about this dataset due to not having reference test results, however we suspect the true error rate is somewhere in-between.</li></ul>
+<li>We visualised the association between predicted true or false SOPHiA results and the value of the result and showed that a negative genomic instability result was much more likely to be predicted false than a positive genomic instability result.</li></ul>

 <p><h2>Further steps - re modelling</h2></p><ul>

-<li>A larger data set is required; however, sufficient test numbers (with a suitable score from myriad) are hard to achieve.
-The development of the SOPHiA model had to rely on methods to produce artificial data  owing to the difficulty of providing sufficient examples of genetic instability, especially where mutations have occurred in the BRCA 1 and 2 genes.
+<li>A larger data set is required; however, sufficient test numbers (with a suitable score from Myriad) are hard to achieve.
+The development of the SOPHiA model had to rely on methods to produce artificial data owing to the difficulty of providing sufficient examples of genetic instability, especially where mutations have occurred in the BRCA1 and 2 genes.
 This casts some doubt on whether sufficient data can be easily gathered to provide an adequate test set</li>
 <li>Methods of data augmentation are therefore likely to be required - to create synthetic data to provide greater inputs to the model.</li>
 <li>Additionally, further methods are also required:<ul>
   <li>Use methods to balance the training data with examples of where the Myriad and SOPHiA data disagree - such as putting a greater weighting on these results or oversampling to address teh imbalance</li>
   <li>Tune the batch size used during training.
 Smaller batch sizes may introduce more randomness and noise during updates, potentially leading to better generalization.</li>
-  <li>Experiment further with ensemble methods, such as combining the predictions of multiple neural network models or using other machine learning algorithms, like Random Forest or Gradient Boosting, to create a more powerful ensemble model.</li>
+  <li>Experiment further with ensemble methods, such as combining the predictions of multiple neural network models or using other machine learning algorithms, like Support Vectors or Gradient Boosting, to create a more powerful ensemble model.</li>
-  <li>Use K-fold cross-validation to get a more reliable estimate of the model's performance and avoid overfitting to a specific train-test split.</li>
+  <li>More extensive use of K-fold cross-validation to get a more reliable estimate of the model's performance and avoid overfitting to a specific train-test split.</li>
   <li>Implement early stopping based on the model's performance on the validation set to prevent overfitting and save computation time.</li></li>
 <li>Experiment with different activation functions for the hidden layers trying others like Leaky ReLU, ELU, or SELU.</li>
 <li>Implement regularization techniques like L1 and L2 regularization to prevent overfitting.
 These techniques add penalty terms to the loss function based on the magnitude of weights, encouraging the model to prefer simpler solutions.</li>
 <li>Adjust the learning rate of the optimizer to control the step size during gradient updates.
 A smaller learning rate can make the training process more stable, but it might require more epochs for convergence.</li>
 <li>Experiment with different optimizers like RMSprop, Adamax, or Nadam to see if they lead to improved convergence and generalization.</li>
-<li>Undertake further feature engineering - for instance Principle Component Analysis will remove features that do not provide much information, simplifying the data set, removing noise and improving the model's efficiency. </li></ul>ul>
+<li>Undertake further feature engineering - for instance Principle Component Analysis will remove features that do not provide much information, simplifying the data set, removing noise and improving the model's efficiency. </li></ul>

 <h2>Data Base</h2>